17 January 2023

 - During the program, you will receive frequent communications from the WiT team, giving you helpful tips and information about mentoring, and access to other relevant materials available on the platform.

-- Throughout the 6-month program you will be invited to provide feedback about your experience via surveys.
+- Throughout the 6 month program you will be invited to provide feedback about your experience via surveys.

 Clear expectations and commitments are important for supporting successful mentoring relationships and a productive mentoring program.

-The WiT Mentoring Program is a 6-month commitment.
+The WiT Mentoring Program is a 6 month commitment.
 Mentees and mentors must agree to:

-- meet once a month
+- meet at least once a month

 - negotiate meeting locations and time commitments

 - prepare for meetings and read the program resources provided

 - participate in the professional development sessions